jdevfullstack-tutorials/single-display-arduino-project/README.md

 by using LEDs to serve as pixels.

-But here in our project, we want to use the 7-Segment display as an upgrade from the basic LEDs.
+But here in our project, we want to use the 7-Segment Display as an upgrade from the basic LEDs.
 It's called 7-Segment Display because there are seven segments of LEDs.